-Ignorance is not bliss in business these days, especially with millions of free online resources, trainings, webinars, etc. up for grabs, particularly as opt-ins in exchange for your email.
+Ignorance is not bliss in business these days, especially with millions of free online resources, trainings, webinars, etc. up for grabs, particularly as opt-ins in exchange for your email address.

 And considering that those who need these resources most would rather have a foretaste of anything worth their every cent, and not blindly pay for every nice-to-have in a world where good resources don’t come cheap, sure you’d agree that we all can do with some freebies from time to time.

-Apart from the freebies, email subscriptions are also a great way to keep abreast of recent developments in your industry; furthermore, they raise your awareness on solutions your require (we aren’t always aware we need help, you know), while also feeding you with valuable options to choose from indirectly: especially when you have more than one industry specific subscriptions.
+Apart from the freebies, email subscriptions are also a great way to keep abreast of recent developments in your industry; furthermore, they raise your awareness on solutions your require (we aren’t always aware we need help, you know), while also (in)directly feeding you with valuable options to choose from: especially when you have more than one specific subscriptions.

 Multiple (un)solicited emails take their toll on productivity as they have a way of clogging up the mailbox, thereby making relevant emails difficult to manage. @funmie_adebayoTweet